6.6 Importing Data by Drag-and-Drop

 Built-in drag-and-drop support

 All third-party file types that have build-in support are importable by drag-and-drop, owing to the fact that import filters for these file types are built into Origin.
 You can use the Filter Manager to specify whether the drag-and-drop import mode should be turned on/off for a specific file type.
-The Filter Manager can be opened by selecting Preferences: Import Filter Manager from the Origin menu.
+The Filter Manager can be opened by selecting Preferences: Import Filters Manager from the Origin menu.

 Adding drag-and-drop support for new files